suprabhatgurrala/linux-cheatsheet/README.md

 Details in [this guide](http://www.ewams.net/?date=2014/03/29&view=Expanding_a_RAID6_volume_with_mdadm)

+### Stopping a RAID resync

+RAID arrays will automatically perform checks every once in a while.
+This may cause degraded performance while the check is happening.
+To stop the checks after they have been started, you can use the `checkarray` script in Debian/Ubuntu distributions.
+It can be found at `/usr/share/mdadm/checkarray`.

+Use `checkarray -x --all` to stop in-progress checks.

 ## Terminal Colors over SSH
 Often the terminal over SSH is all the same color, which can be a little difficult to use.
 This can be fixed by uncommenting or adding the following line in the remote `.bashrc`: